 The data, elaborated by linear fitting, were used to evaluate the equation of a line (Figure 2).
 Considering the equation of the line it is possible to predict that the acetylation degree of CHITO-A and CHITO-AB samples is 28.5 % and 26.06 %, respectively.
 This methodology can be applied for a fast prediction of acetylation degree of chitosan samples, for optimizing the deacetylation reaction converting chitin into chitosan.
 Nevertheless, this methodology, should be improved and better validated after successive purification of insect samples, to verify that the higher values is affectively attributable to a different polymeric structure (acetylation degree) and not to the presence of impurities.
 In particular, the presence of unreacted chitin, could significantly affect the acetylation degree values.
+Moreover, the linear dependence of Acetylation Degree and RAC should be also verified and validated in a wide range of values, especially for ATR-IR analysis, where the change in functional groups can affect the molecular structure and consequently the shape and intensity of bands.

 Figure 2: correlation line between RAC and acetylation degree from commercial chitosan analysis